 For sure people have been drinking in the street forever, but the current wave is believed to have emerged in 1980s Andalusia in protest at extortionate drinks prices.
 However, the origins of botellón as we know it may not be entirely Spanish.
 When the crippling dictatorship came to an abrupt end, Spain was finally able to look to its European cousins and observe many new liberal practices such as wearing bikinis, eating meat on a Friday and binge drinking.
 Post-Franco, tourism from places like the UK, Germany and Norway boomed and brought with it the unapologetic technique of drinking to get drunk.
 Evidence of this imported culture may lie in the predominant botellón beverages – mixed drinks – something more traditionally seen in colder northern European countries.

 Although botellón can be seen as a cheap alternative to drinking in bars and clubs, it’s arguably an activity in its own right.
-Drinking in the street allows you the freedom to get an unlimited amount of your friends together on any given night, and of course you’re sitting outside and enjoying the fresh air.
+Drinking in the street allows you the freedom to rally an unlimited amount of your friends together on any given night, and of course you’re sitting outside and enjoying the fresh air.
 You can eat whatever you want from wherever you want, mix drinks to the strength you like, and there’s no kick-out time.

-The stereotypical botellonero is a teenager, but nowadays a growing share of the fines for botellón are issued to 30-somethings: perhaps another barometer of the Spanish financial crisis.
+The current stereotypical botellonero is a teenager, but nowadays a growing share of the fines for botellón are issued to 30-somethings: perhaps another barometer of the Spanish financial crisis.

 “THE BEST NIGHT OF MY LIFE”